Here, we give clear steps on how to 1) choose the best product and 2) the first steps you’ll need to take to paint a deck (or how to stain a deck).

 We also have a post just about sprayers: big time savers.

 - First is a product that I used called ECO Wood Treatment.
-They seem to have 2 colors, but I just used the one linked here.
+They have 4 colors, but I just used the one linked here.
 I corresponded with the company and the reply was that it can be once in a lifetime, but depending on climate, may need a re-do.
 So I’ll repeat in about 10 years I would think.
+A post just on this type of spray wood stain is here.

 - Tall Earth deck treatment seems to be the same.
-They stress that they have a formula for Wood Boring Insects (insert joke here), such as Carpenter Ants and Termites.
+They stress that they have a formula for Wood Boring Insects (insert your own joke here), such as Carpenter Ants and Termites.

 - OneTime Wood Protector also seems very good.
-I read a blog of someone chronicling the product: it has stood up to 3 winters and summers on the Great Lakes, so that is good enough for me.
+I read a blog of someone chronicling the product: it has stood up to 3 winters and summers on the Great Lakes.

 2. Removing old paint or stain?